 Despite the corruption and brutality, Baby Doc and even Papa Doc were fondly remembered by some, particularly notable as Baby Doc touched down in Haiti to cheering crowds.
 Why?
 Well, considering the extremely unstable post-Duvalier governments and the catastrophic Haitian earthquake of the previous year that killed between 1-2 hundred thousand people and devastated infrastructure, many Afro-Haitians in particular likely missed a sense of stability and gradual economic growth, even if much of their natural wealth was being robbed from them.
 This honeymoon period appears to have not lasted long, with the former Duvalier political party collapsing entirely in elections, shifting from total national domination during the Duvalier rule to a measly 0.06% (929 votes) in 2015.

-If you find the history of Haiti and its modern existence as interesting as we do, you should consider coming along on our July tour!.
+If yoDoc to blame Haiti being such a mess?u find the history of Haiti and its modern existence as interesting as we do, you should consider coming along on our July tour!